Knowing your student visa conditions is an important part of studying and stay in Australia.

 Postgraduate Research students are able to work up to 40 hours each fortnight during any preliminary courses.
 You can work unlimited hours once your masters by research or doctoral degree has started.

 Family members are not allowed to work until you begin your course.
 They are allowed to work up to 40 hours a fortnight at all times.
 Family members of students who have started a postgraduate research course may work unlimited hours.

-The Department of Immigration will check work places to make sure that students are not exceeding their hours.
-Employers are also legally required to provide information to the Department of Immigration.
+The Department of Home Affairs will check work places to make sure that students are not exceeding their hours.
+Employers are also legally required to provide information to the Department of Home Affairs.